Ten things to do with kids in Granada

 Look for the icon on the map

-What better way to make a big city more accessible for small feet than to take a tour on open air double decker bus?
+What better way to make a big city more accessible for small feet than to take a spin on the Granada Hop-on Hop-off Train.

 Kids love the beach and that is where you will find the locals in the hot summer months.
 However, on sunny days the coast can be a great family destination all year round.